pluralsight/guides/in-review/front-end-javascript/using-angularfire2-to-build-ionic-2-firebase-apps/article.md

 </ion-content>
 ```

-Nothing weird here, it's just the basic html, go ahead and change the page title and add a navbar button that sends you to a new page to create bills:
+Nothing weird here; it's just the basic html.
+Change the page title and add a navbar button that sends you to a new page to create bills:

 ```html
 <ion-header>